ibm-cloud-docs/watsonxdata/lite_plan.md

 The Lite plan usage consumption starts after you provision the instance.
 The resource units (RU) are consumed even when the {{site.data.keyword.lakehouse_short}} instance is not being used.
 To monitor usage, see [Viewing usage](#hp_monitor_usg_lite).
 However, RU consumption reduces if you pause or delete the engine.
 Therefore, pause the engines and services when not in use, to maximize the IBM Cloud Lite plan availability.
 To pause an engine, see [Pausing an engine](/docs/watsonxdata?topic=watsonxdata-pause_engine) and to delete an engine, see [Deleting an engine](/docs/watsonxdata?topic=watsonxdata-delete_engine).
 {: attention}

 1. After you provision a Lite plan instance, you are directly presented with the **Welcome to {{site.data.keyword.lakehouse_short}}** window and the UI includes components (engines, services, and storages) based on the use case selected.
-You can also relaunch the console page.
-To do that see, [Open the web console](/docs/watsonxdata?topic=watsonxdata-tutorial_prov_lite_1#open_console-2).

 ## Selecting the guided workflow